KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

   <kbd><img src="images/image-p5-021.png" width="100%"/></kbd><br/><sub>*Wikidata Qnumbers of things depicted in [File:Atlas de Wit 1698-pl048-Montfoort-KB PPN 145205088.jpg](https://commons.wikimedia.org/wiki/File:Atlas_de_Wit_1698-pl048-Montfoort-KB_PPN_145205088.jpg) (M32093127).
 Result of [this API call](https://commons.wikimedia.org/w/api.php?action=wbgetentities&format=json&ids=M32093127).
 Screenshot Wikimedia Commons API, d.d.
 15-05-2021*</sub>

-  If we want to list all things depicted in all images in [Category:Atlas de Wit 1698](https://commons.wikimedia.org/wiki/Category:Atlas_de_Wit_1698), we can write a small Python script to iterate over all images in that category, using the [API call we saw in item 41](https://commons.wikimedia.org/w/api.php?action=query&generator=categorymembers&gcmlimit=500&gcmtitle=Category:Atlas_de_Wit_1698&format=json&gcmnamespace=6) to request the pageIDs and titles of the files in that category:
+  If we want to make an English (*taglang = 'en'*) list of all things depicted in all images in [Category:Atlas de Wit 1698](https://commons.wikimedia.org/wiki/Category:Atlas_de_Wit_1698), we can write a small Python script to iterate over all images in that category, using the [API call we saw in item 41](https://commons.wikimedia.org/w/api.php?action=query&generator=categorymembers&gcmlimit=500&gcmtitle=Category:Atlas_de_Wit_1698&format=json&gcmnamespace=6) to request the pageIDs and titles of the files in that category:

   ```python
 import requests